Top 16 Ways to Make Money in Cyber Security!

 13. Become a Cyber Security Career Coach

-Once you are already in the cyber security industry, one of the best ways to make money is to help others get their foot in the door.
+If you’re already in cyber security, one of the best ways to make money is to help others get their careers started.

-After all, you have walked the path yourself and proven capable of making it in this cyber security world, so why shouldn’t they trust you to teach them how you did it?
+After all, you have walked the path yourself and proven capable of making it in this cyber security world.
+Why shouldn’t they trust you to teach them how you did it?

 People will pay good money for one-on-one career coaching, particularly to get work in their specific fields like cyber security.